 The Daily Mail, Britain’s first tabloid newspaper, is launched.

 Britain’s (and, some say, the world’s) first motor show was held at the Imperial Institute in London.

 Formation of the National Union of Women's Suffrage Societies.

 Queen Victoria celebrated her Diamond Jubilee – 60 years on the throne.

 HG Wells publishes 'War of the Worlds', his 6th novel.

 2nd Boer War.

-Victoria dies; her eldest son becomes King Edward VII.
+Queen Victoria died; her eldest son became King Edward VII.